nodejs/modules/GOVERNANCE.md

 If an agenda item cannot reach a consensus, a Team member can call for either a closing vote or a vote to table the issue to the next meeting.
 The call for a vote must be seconded by a majority of the Team or else the discussion will continue.
 Simple majority wins.

-Note that some changes to Team membership require unanimous consensus.
-See "Team Membership" above.
+Only Active Members participate in a vote.

 ### Merging PRs into this Repository